-As an additional measure to support displaced engineers, we have partnered with innovation centres in each country to assist in finding new employment opportunities.
-We have compiled a comprehensive list of more than sixty organisations with open junior engineering roles, and for the subsequent three months, these innovation centres will also provide free co-working space for affected engineers.
+In an effort to further aid displaced engineers, we have teamed up with innovation centres across each country to facilitate their relocation to new employment.
+We have assembled a comprehensive directory featuring over sixty organisations offering junior engineering roles, and for the following three months, these innovation centres will also offer free co-working facilities to affected engineers.

-By the end of 2022, our goal is to have increased our team of experienced engineers by 700 in order to meet the increased demand from our collaborators.
-We are committed to continuing our investment in the Works Learning Community, where we have already educated more than 30,000 students in the fundamentals of software engineering.
-Over the next three years, we are aiming to provide training to over one hundred thousand engineers across the continent.
-These individuals will be able to extend their knowledge and experience to their respective tech communities.
+By the conclusion of 2022, our plan is to expand our team of skilled engineers by 700 to address the heightened demand from our collaborators.
+Our commitment to the Works Learning Community endures, having already instructed over 30,000 students in the essentials of software development.
+Over the ensuing three years, we aim to train over a hundred thousand engineers throughout the continent, empowering them to disseminate their knowledge and expertise amongst their respective tech communities.